 To better appreciate a health-promoting diet and the associated life-giving foods, it’s important to know that certain diets and foods can wreck your health and keep you sick.
 Most diets have serious flaws.
 These include diets with excessive protein and/or fats such as the modern day paleo, low carb, and ketogenic diets.
 First let me say these diets can have short-term benefits, such as in epileptic seizures, temporary weight management, blood pressure, sugar imbalances, and more.
 However, history shows these diets were not meant to be consumed indefinitely, and long-term effects have not been studied.
 In fact, recent scientific analysis of primitive skeletons reveal we were primarily plant eaters, not meat-eaters as various books and ‘authorities’ believe.

 Paleo, various low carb, and ketogenic diets diets are currently the trend.
 These diets are correct in emphasizing removal of high-glycemic foods such as all refined flour products, sodas, and sweets.
-These promote insulin resistance, sugar imbalance, cell inflammation, hormone imbalances, immune compromise, and depletion of nutrients.
+These can promote insulin resistance, sugar imbalance, cell inflammation, hormone imbalances, immune compromise, and depletion of nutrients.
 However, their high protein and/or fat content is not suitable for long-term health.
 Here’s why.

 High protein intake creates cellular acidity, a serious contributor to modern-day health problems.
 It also has a congesting effect on the kidneys (ask anyone with kidney disease), liver, and reduces lymphatic drainage.
 If you have any concern about cancer, know that high protein intake, especially animal sources, stimulates IGF-1, as well as the mTOR pathway, which signals cancer to grow faster.
+The list is more extensive, but these are major red flags.

 HEALTH-PROMOTING FOODS